Eating Disorder Awareness Week 2017 – Early Intervention?

 Eating Disorder Awareness Week 2017 – Early Intervention

 The focus of #EDAW2017 is to highlight the need of early intervention for those developing an eating disorder, and while this is absolutely worthwhile, it frustrates me beyond measure that we have to fight to make this happen; that it has to be worked for rather than just a given.
+Check out the benefits of using a hospital bed at home according to SonderCare.

 If someone was on the brink of having a heart attack or falling into a diabetic coma, no one would suggest we just stop and wait a while to let them become more unwell before reaching out and intervening, using the unlikely ‘it might get better by itself’ rule of thumb to justify not acting.
 No. Any paramedic you’ll ever meet will say chest pain or collapse doesn’t warrants a 999 call, but rarely is swift intervention the case for those on the edge of an eating disorder – Anorexia remains the leading cause of death of all mental health conditions, but treatment often (if ever) only begins when the road back is longer than it needs to be.
 We need the 999 equivalent of seeing the signs and responding straight away.